Skip to main content

 Launch Sandboxes from a custom image

 Create a new sandbox from the registered image name.
-You can still choose CPU, memory, timeout, and entrypoint when the sandbox starts.
-Then use the sandbox normally:
+You can still choose CPU, memory, timeout, entrypoint, and disk when the sandbox starts.

 tl sbx new --image data-tools-image